Index154/Random-ControlNet-Input/README.md

 ## Extra details and special features
+All available settings for the script are found directly below the Script selector in the WebUI after selecting the script.

 ### Recursive file scan
 PNG files in all subfolders of your defined source folder are included in the random selection by default.
 This can be turned off with a checkbox.